htemiz/DeepSR/README.md

 | --layeroutput | Write in files the outputs of all layers of the model. |
 | --layerweights | Write in files the weights of the layers. |

 Please note that command arguments overwrites the hyper-parameter values in the 'settings'.
+DeepSR automatize some important features.
+For example, the activation fucntions in the layers are defined as 'activation=self.activation', which means that it can be dynamically set by command argument or in the dictionary 'settings' (for example, in command prompt, '--activation "tanh"').
+ In this way, activations can be changed with dynamically scripts in the implementation stage.

 ```python
 # DECUSR.py file